modernmediagrp/spotify-recommendation-system/README.md

 https://user-images.githubusercontent.com/92393233/150801538-f8de7952-568c-4539-a5c9-7e9a8cc540dc.mp4

 A bit of a different approach is used for this next batch of recommendations.
 To test robustness, the final model function is input to recommend songs across all genres.
 Notice the reference song has a piano-heavy, Disco-infused-almost-throwback feel to it.
 Its energy is upbeat and its valence is positive.
 1. The first recommendation carries that same positivity and upbeat energy.
-Like the reference song, it also has vocals and a Disco-heavy bassline.
+Like the reference song, it also has vocals and a Disco-inspired bassline.
 2. The second recommendation sounds the most dissimilar of all the recommendations.
 It has a few filtered instrumentation elements like the reference song but it's hard to describe its energy as upbeat or its valence as positive.
 3. The third recommendation also comes from quite a different sub-genre but its sound is energetic, positive and it too features vocals.
 It would be a nice change of pace from the reference song without sounding like there was no connection.